philwonski/twplugins-hello-json/README.md

 You will see in the classHeyJson.coffee in this repo (and the advanced rep) that virtually every method is structured just like that, a simple try/catch block that calls a helper function with `await`.
 Neat.

-### Helper File (fetcher.js)
+### Helper File (helper-fetcher.js)

 What really supercharges this workflow is the ability to use tools like ChatGPT to scaffold helper functions that do more complex stuff.
 The key to the framework is respecting the 3-tiered structure of the plugin and using the class file to handle promises from the helper files.

-For example, when I have a new need, usually the prompt to ChatGPT will go something like this, which I used to get the `fetcher.js` in this repo:
+For example, when I have a new need, usually the prompt to ChatGPT will go something like this, which I used to get the `helper-fetcher.js` in this repo:

 > i'm using javascript in the browser.
 I need a sample script that I can require and use in my main app.js script.
 The sample script should return a promise.

 > the script should simply fetch json from a url and return a string in the promise with the stringified json.

-Now you can check `fetcher.js` to see exactly what ChatGPT generated for me.
+Now you can check `helper-fetcher.js` to see exactly what ChatGPT generated for me.
 Sweet!

 In practice, you can have many helper files besides just the JSON fetcher.
-Some random examples I've put together in the past include:
+Some random examples I've put together in the past include `helper-`:

 4. `poster.js` - a helper to post data to a url
 5. `parsexml.js` - a helper to parse xml into json and save in the wiki